America’s Sacred Story: The True Story of the Pilgrims

 AWAKEN: Was it a problem for people trying to separate from the Church of England?

 STAUFFER: After this decision to leave the Church of England and worship on their own, Bradford says they were watched day and night.
-The king’s guard sought to catch them worshiping in secret, and, if caught, their penalty could be prison or worse.
-In England, they would be persecuted, as in, not able to work.
+The king’s guard sought to catch them worshiping in secret, and if caught, their penalty could be prison or worse.
+In England, they would be persecuted, as in not being able to work.
 People wouldn’t play with their children.
 (Those worshiping in secret) would be put in prison.

 AWAKEN: What did the Pilgrims decide to do?

 STONE: After scorning, harassment, and imprisonment, this small congregation decided to flee England.
 At the time, Holland was well known for its religious tolerance, and so they decided to try and make a life for themselves in a country where they could freely worship.

 STAUFFER: After fleeing to Holland, the Pilgrims settled in Leiden for 12 years.